ngiresi2/smuREU2023/README.md

 ## This is a subreading

-This is the eadme for my repo.
+This is the readme for my repo.